TeachBooks/mirror_teachbook_manual/book/workflows/merge_request.md

-# Reviewing and merging changes
+# Reviewing and combine versions

 Merging a branch into the main branch is also good moment to let a team-member review the content.
-This is done in the merge-request.
 By assigning a colleague to review your branch you can check the quality of your new content.

 ```{note}
 There is a slight difference in terminology between GitLab and GitHub.
 GitLab uses the term *Merge* Request while GitHub uses the term *Pull* Request.
 Both actions refer to the merging of a branch into the main branch.